Version 1.38.0

 Fix

-requires only Forward Sequences rather than Random Access Sequences. -
+only Forward Sequences rather than Random Access Sequences.

 Deprecate legacy undocumented